26 juil. 2023

 4. What are the key commercial and technological issues that form the core of your strategy and that your customers expect you to address?

 Right now, NÜ is 100% focused on the Canadian market, which implies working on specific issues related to this market, and on which we could draw potential.
 For example, The Government of Canada has enacted a new law called Bill C-18 (the Online News Act), requiring Google and Meta to pay for showing links to news, which has stirred a lot of controversy.
 This situation presents several challenges for advertisers and local publishers, with the latter being a crucial component of the digital media landscape in Canada, as well as in other places.
 To tackle this problem, at NÜ, we provide an "ethical" purchasing approach that considers the portion of purchases made on local media.
-We achieve this by utilizing local DSPs like Pelmorex or Illumin (AcuityAds).
+We achieve this by using local DSPs like Pelmorex or Illumin (AcuityAds).
 This strategy proves to be profitable in convincing local advertisers and is easily adaptable to other markets as well.

 Progress is being made on CO2 measurement in purchases, enabling agencies and advertisers to develop an eco-conscious media buying strategy while providing consulting services.
 Additionally, we are actively developing a textual data scraping tool that empowers advertisers to effortlessly query their own data stack.
 This tool will help them understand which creatives perform best, the reasons behind their success, and the most effective data segments.
 In the future, we aim to take this product even further by offering physical visualizations of the market to each advertiser.